DeHacker17/cs50Solutions/README.md

 In pset1 i made the error when naming the files, it should be .c not .cpp.

-Just finished pset2, it tooke me around 3 days to complete substitution, although I think it was more simple the logic behind it was far more complex and it needed a more thinking.
+Just finished pset2, it tooke me around 3 days to complete substitution, although I think it was more simple than caesar, the logic behind it was far more complex and it needed a more thinking, also they do not explain how to enchipher the text as in caesar :`v.